vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 But I still needed a solution to have even a simple data structure!
 As a work around, While I think there are packages that compile the data into the binary, I decided to just create the data (in my case, ascii of forks and spoons, and lists of puns) in the scripts.
 This seems reasonable for most applications, unless of course you have really huge data to include.
 For big scientific data, you can provide it as a variable path at runtime.
 For data that must be packaged, I could imagine creating a predictible application cache, and having an install routine to create it and download the "beeeeeg" data there.

 #### Package Names
 I had no idea how the scripts in any given folder related to one another, or what they compiled into.
-I observed that there can be any number of "go" scripts in the top level folder, and the line at the top that declares a package, if it's the one called "main," tells us that script is the executable entry point.
+I observed that there can be any number of "go" scripts in the top level folder, packages tended to be flat, and the line at the top that declares a package, if it's the one called "main," tells us that script is the executable entry point.
 The rest of the files must be named according to the repository name.
 For example,

 ```
- /github.com/vsoch/salad
-                   salad.go
+./github.com/vsoch/salad
+├── cmd
+│   ├── cmd.go
-                   fork.go
+│   ├── fork.go
+│   └── spoon.go
+├── config
+│   └── config.go
+├── Dockerfile
+└── salad.go
 ```

 Let's say that the above `salad.go` has the top line say `package main` - this tells us it's the entrypoint to the application.
 Since the repository folder is `salad` we would put all other scripts in the `salad` namespace (`package salad`).
-But on the other hand, if we import a subfolder, we are actually more likely creating a new package.
+But on the other hand, if we import a subfolder, we are actually more likely creating a new package!
+In the above, the scripts `cmd.go`, `fork.go`, and `spoon.go` are in the `package cmd`.
+I (think?) that the functions that are defined in those three files are shared between them.

 #### Imports
 There are some standard imports that I see a lot (e.g., `os`,`string` and `fmt`) and the rest are assumed to be folders again installed at `$GOPATH`.
+One thing I really like is that if I import something and don't use it, it gives me an error.
+How I wish Python could do this!
+I have to go through old scripts and spend inordinate amounts of time doing searches to see if an import appears only once (and I can remove it).

 To install a new package you type `go get` and I would bet doing a `go install` against a script will (along with compiling the package) download other packages that you don't have.
-I like how the mapping from the repository to the package name and repository is pretty seamless.
+I would bet there is a more solid install routine (akin to Python's `requirements.txt` or `setup.py` and I'll stumble on it soon.
+Overall, I like how the mapping from the repository to the package name and repository is pretty seamless, and how it all lives neatly organized in my `$GOPATH`.

 The other cool thing about this is that we can thus have **subfolders** in our repository that we add the includes that are, each in themself, akin to submodules in Python.
 For example: